dotnet/docs-maui/docs/user-interface/graphics/colors.md

 > [!NOTE]
 > In addition to the methods listed above, the <xref:Microsoft.Maui.Graphics.Color> class also has `Parse` and `TryParse` methods that create <xref:Microsoft.Maui.Graphics.Color> objects from `string` arguments.

 Once created, a <xref:Microsoft.Maui.Graphics.Color> object is immutable.
-The characteristics of the color can be obtained from the following `float` properties, that range from 0 to 1:
+The characteristics of the color can be obtained from the following `float` fields, that range from 0 to 1:

-- `Red`, which represents the red channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.Red>, which represents the red channel of the color.
-- `Green`, which represents the green channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.Green>, which represents the green channel of the color.
-- `Blue`, which represents the blue channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.Blue>, which represents the blue channel of the color.
-- `Alpha`, which represents the alpha channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.Alpha>, which represents the alpha channel of the color.

 In addition, the characteristics of the color can be obtained from the following methods:

-- `GetHue`, which returns a `float` that represents the hue channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.GetHue%2A>, which returns a `float` that represents the hue channel of the color.
-- `GetSaturation`, which returns a `float` that represents the saturation channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.GetSaturation%2A>, which returns a `float` that represents the saturation channel of the color.
-- `Luminosity`, which returns a `float` that represents the luminosity channel of the color.
+- <xref:Microsoft.Maui.Graphics.Color.Luminosity%2A>, which returns a `float` that represents the luminosity channel of the color.

 ## Named colors